Jean Joseph Amable Humbert: Later service

 Humbert was shortly repatriated in a prisoner exchange and appointed in succession to the armies of Mainz, the Danube and Helvetia, with which he served at the Second Battle of Zurich.
 He then embarked on an expedition to Saint-Domingue, which was in the midst of a slave rebellion, to restore French control over the colony and reestablish slavery.
 Humbert was accused of looting in Saint-Domingue by Jean Baptiste Brunet, and was also rumored to be having an affair with Pauline Bonaparte, the wife of his commanding officer Charles Leclerc.
 He was sent back to France by order of Leclerc in October 1802, for "prevarications, and liaison relationships with organisers of the inhabitants and with leaders of brigands".
 A committed republican, his displeasure at Napoleon's imperial pretensions led to him being dismissed in 1803 and he retired to Morbihan, Brittany.

 In 1810, after briefly serving in the Army of the North, Humbert emigrated to New Orleans, where he established a relationship with French pirate Jean Lafitte.
 In 1813, Humbert joined the revolutionary Juan Bautista Mariano Picornell y Gomila in an unsuccessful attempt to foment rebellion in New Spain.
 In 1814, Humbert left New Orleans again to join the Patriot cause in the Argentine War of Independence, briefly commanding a corps before returning home.
 A year later, Humbert enlisted in the U.S. Army as a private and fought in the Battle of New Orleans while wearing his old French uniform during the War of 1812.
+He formed a Foreign Legion in 1815, but the war ended before they could see combat.
 General Andrew Jackson thanked him for his assistance there after the American victory in January 1815, and thereafter Humbert lived peacefully as a schoolteacher until his death.